dhmunro/dudley/docs/syntax.rst

   * compound, a sequence of named data arrays (C struct or numpy record dtype)
   * typedef, a single anonymous data array

-**parameter**
+**param**
   a named integer value that can be used as a data array dimension length, may be:

   * fixed value, set in the layout
-  * variable value, stored as a scalar integer value in the binary stream
+  * dynamic value, stored as a scalar integer value in the binary stream

-Only data and variable parameters occupy space in the binary stream the layout describes.
+Only data and dynamic parameters occupy space in the binary stream the layout describes.

 The first item (item 0) of every layout is its implicitly defined root dict.